ovh/docs/pages/platform/databases/grafana_01_capabilities/guide.en-us.md

 ## Objective

 This page provides the technical capabilities and limitations of the Public Cloud Databases for Grafana offer.
-We improve our offers continuously.
+We continuously improve our offers.
 You can follow and submit ideas to add to our roadmap at <https://github.com/ovh/public-cloud-roadmap/projects/2>.

 ## Capabilities and limitations